Harari people: Harari traditional houses

 Harari house doors, carved in stone and wood.

 Main room of a Harari house (ጌይ ጋር).

 Harari traditional "Aflala" pots in a wealthy Harari house.

 Harari houses are known to be richly decorated with beautiful handcrafted wall baskets with very intricate designs (made by Harari women), as well as enameled plates with floral patterns (plates imported to Ethiopia after the Second World War by Japanese traders).
 The ground floor is dedicated to the kitchen and living room.
 The main room has large steps covered with carpets and pillows, called "Nedeba", where family members and guests take their seats according to their rank.
 The floors are devoted to bedrooms.
 In the wealthiest families, 4 black clay pots, called "Aflala", are placed on a stone shelf, carved into the wall, where all valuable goods were stored, such as gold, coins, medicine and coffee beans.

 Harari Family Names

 In the Gēy Usu' community, social organization is structured around a network of approximately 300 named households (Ishāra Sum).
 Each household can trace its ancestry back to a male ancestor, who is identified by a personal name or nickname, often linked to his characteristics or physical description, occupational title, estate name, or place name.
 Every community member belongs to one of these households, signifying descent through the paternal line.
 The Gēy Usu' follow the Muslim tradition of taking the father's name as a second name, which aids in tracking lineage through generations.
 Ultimately, each paternal line concludes with the name of the household's original founder.
+In Harari tradition, household names start with ‘Aw’.